Gusto/embedded-react-sdk/CONTRIBUTING.md

 - Get your changes and a version increase in the package.json `version` field into the main branch however you want
 - Run the `Publish to NPM` GitHub action [here](https://github.com/Gusto/embedded-react-sdk/actions/workflows/publish.yaml) by clicking `Run workflow`

+## FAQ

+- Why NPM?
+Why not Yarn?

+NPM is the built in package manager for NodeJS.
+Our posture is to not bring any additional development tools into the mix where possible to help reduce inessential complexity.